adbar/htmldate/docs/index.rst

     $ pip install --upgrade htmldate # to make sure you have the latest version
     $ pip install git+https://github.com/adbar/htmldate.git # latest available code (see build status above)

-Additional libraries can be installed to enhance efficiency: ``cchardet`` and ``ciso8601`` (for speed).
+The additional library ``cchardet`` can be installed for better execution speed.
 They may not work on all platforms and have thus been singled out although installation is recommended:

 .. code-block:: bash